NGI The Weekly Gas Market Report

-1) Pennsylvania produces more power than it consumes, is a net exporter of electricity and the second largest producer of electricity in the U.S.
+1) Pennsylvania produces more power than it consumes andtherefore does not face an energy shortage like that in California.The state is a net exporter of electricity and the second largestproducer of electricity in the U.S.

-3) Pennsylvania does not prevent utilities from entering into long-term power contracts with suppliers.
-GPU chose not to enter into a sufficient number of these contracts.
+3) Pennsylvania does not prevent utilities from enteringinto long-term power contracts with suppliers.
+In California,utilities are forced to buy electricity on the spot market, buyingpower at current market rates.
+GPU chose not to enter into asufficient number of these contracts.

-"The request for relief will be decided on the basis of the record and law developed in the pending proceeding, and will not be swayed by unfounded comparisons to California," Cadden said.
+Cadden said GPU’s request would follow standard PUC regulations.”The request for relief will be decided on the basis of the recordand law developed in the pending proceeding, and will not be swayedby unfounded comparisons to California,” he said.